 If I am looking for a solution to my problem, obviously my criterion starts with finding a reliable, state-of-the-art supplier.
 My accompanying desire/expectation when I search them online is that I will encounter:

 - a clear, concise message that addresses my problems directly

 - a seamless user experience (UX) that leads me to find what I am looking for quickly and

 - meaningful content that helps me understand how to do what I do better

-According to the Google/Millward Brown Digital’s B2B Path to Purchase Study (2014), 42% of researchers use a mobile device during the B2B purchasing process.
+60% of researchers report that mobile played a significant role in a recent B2B purchasing process.
 They’re not just using mobile in the initial stages of research, either.
 Over the past two years, there has been 91% growth in use throughout the decision-making process and a 300% growth in mobile queries.
 B2B buyers are using their phones to check prices, read product descriptions, compare features and contact retailers.
 With buyers spending this much time on their smartphones, it’s vital that you provide them with a seamless user experience.

 Smart marketing today likely means shifting methods (and money) away from traditional tactics, like cold calling and advertising, and moving toward content focused lead generation and marketing automation that strategically funnels prospects into customers.
 These new methods attract prospects by meeting them where they are (online).
 In this new landscape, people stick around when they believe that you’re providing valuable, meaningful resources.
 Once you’ve gained their trust, sales and customer retention will follow.

 The First Thing to Do After Reading This Article